Quidifer/AI_Learns_Pong/README.md

  * This project mainly focuses on teaching AI to play a simple game, so our input would be the game Pong (we will implement it ourselves), and the output would be the AI being able to play the game with a low percentage of losing.

 ## Training
  * Each generation, Neural Network's compete and are evaluated against their peers.
-The Network's with the highest fitness scores are moved onto the next generation and are breeded with one another.
+The Networks with the highest fitness scores are moved onto the next generation and are breeded with one another.

  ![](Image/Training.gif)